jwnichols3/ebs-examples/ebs-cloudwatch/ebs-cloudwatch-cross-account/cross-account-setup-cloudwatch/README.md

 ### IAM Policy - Source Accounts

-The IAM Policy `CloudWatch-CrossAccountSharingRole` in each of the Source Accounts has the `sts:AssumeRole` Trust Relationship as follows:
+The IAM Policy `CloudWatch-CrossAccountSharingRole` in each of the Source Accounts has the `sts:AssumeRole` Trust Relationship.
+Note the Account Number in the `Principal` is the "Monitoring" account above.

 ```json
 {